-D. Each student is responsible for planning their own program, within the limits of the School's policies, so as to complete all course and graduation requirements within the time limits stated above.

-E. Each student must be enrolled in a minimum of 6 units to remain in the program, unless otherwise authorized by the Associate Dean.
-If, however, a student is not currently in the program because of a temporary withdrawal but has completed the first year of law school and is in good standing, the student may take fewer than 6 units before re-entry into the program.

-F. In extraordinary circumstances and for good cause shown, a student may petition the Dean for permission to extend their program.
+- B. A student's program may be required to depart from the above norms in special situations, such as when a student is on academic probation or has interrupted the customary sequence of study for any reason. - C. Each student is responsible for planning their own program, within the limits of the School's policies, so as to complete all course and graduation requirements within the time limits stated above. - D. Each student must be enrolled in a minimum of 6 units to remain in the program, unless otherwise authorized by the Associate Dean.
+If, however, a student is not currently in the program because of a temporary withdrawal but has completed the first year of law school and is in good standing, the student may take fewer than 6 units before re-entry into the program. - E. In extraordinary circumstances and for good cause shown, a student may petition the Dean for permission to extend their program.
 Degrees will not be awarded to students who have not completed the required 84 units by the expected end of the program, except with the Dean's permission upon good cause shown.
 A student who fails to timely complete requirements for the JD degree but meets eligibility requirements of the State Bar of California based on law school attendance may nonetheless be eligible to sit for the California State Bar.
-The School does not undertake nor assume any duty to advise students of the State Bar's eligibility requirements; information should be sought from the Office of Admissions, Eligibility Department, of the State Bar of California (www.calbar.ca.gov).

-G. The Committee of Bar Examiners disallows the granting of a JD degree by an accredited law school to a student who has failed to complete the degree within 84 months of commencing the study of law.
+The School does not undertake nor assume any duty to advise students of the State Bar's eligibility requirements; information should be sought from the Office of Admissions, Eligibility Department, of the State Bar of California (www.calbar.ca.gov). - F. The Committee of Bar Examiners disallows the granting of a JD degree by an accredited law school to a student who has failed to complete the degree within 84 months of commencing the study of law.